d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 ## Exercises

-1. Design a layer that learns an affine transform of the data, i.e. it removes the mean and learns an additive parameter instead.
+1. Design a layer that learns an affine transform of the data, i.e., it removes the mean and learns an additive parameter instead.
-1. Design a layer that takes an input and computes a tensor reduction, i.e. it returns $y_k = \sum_{i,j} W_{ijk} x_i x_j$.
+1. Design a layer that takes an input and computes a tensor reduction, i.e., it returns $y_k = \sum_{i,j} W_{ijk} x_i x_j$.
 1. Design a layer that returns the leading half of the Fourier coefficients of the data.
 Hint - look up the `fft` function in MXNet.

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2328)